PX4/PX4-Autopilot/nuttx/configs/pic32mx7mmb/README.txt

        before the networking finally gives up and decides that no network is available.

+    2. To add SPI-based support for the SD card slot:

+       CONFIG_PIC32MX_SPI1=y
+       CONFIG_NSH_ARCHINIT=y

-    2. This example can support an FTP client.
+    3. This example can support an FTP client.
 In order to build in FTP client support simply uncomment the following lines in the appconfig file (before configuring) or in the apps/.config file (after configuring):

        #CONFIGURED_APPS += netutils/ftpc
        #CONFIGURED_APPS += examples/ftpc

-    3. This example can support an FTP server.
+    4. This example can support an FTP server.
 In order to build in FTP server support simply uncomment the following lines in the appconfig file (before configuring) or in the apps/.config file (after configuring):